JanssenProject/home/README.md

 # History

-The initial code was ported by [Gluu](https://gluu.org), based on the latest version of it's IAM platform.
+The initial code was ported by [Gluu](https://gluu.org), based on version 4.2.1 of it's IAM platform.
 Gluu launched in 2009 with the goal of creating an enterprise-grade open source distribution of IAM components, some of which they wrote, some of which they adopted from existing projects.
-In 2012, Gluu started work on an oxAuth Authorization Server to implement OpenID Connect, which they saw as a promising next-generation replacement for SAML.
+In 2012, Gluu started work on an OAuth Authorization Server to implement OpenID Connect, which they saw as a promising next-generation replacement for SAML.
 This project was called [oxAuth](https://github.com/GluuFederation/oxauth), and over time, became the core component of the Gluu Server.
-Gluu has submitted many [self-certifications](https://openid.net/certification) at the [OpenID Foundation](https://openid.net).
+Gluu has submitted many [self-certifications](https://openid.net/certification/) at the OpenID Foundation.
 Today, it is considered one of the most comprehensive OpenID Connect Providers.

 In 2020, Gluu decided to democratize the governance of the oxAuth project.
 The name of the project was changed from oxAuth to Janssen, to avoid any potential trademark issues.
-There were several reasons why Gluu decided to move the project.
+There were several reasons why Gluu decided to move the project to the Linux Foundation.
 First, Gluu management wanted to signal to the community that our core software would always be open source.
 Second, Gluu felt that a collaboration with the Linux Foundation would help to build a larger ecosystem.
 Finally, Gluu felt that inviting other organizations to collaborate would result in better code and more innovation.

 # Why the name Janssen?